mp-se/gravitymon/docs/_sources/configuration.rst.txt

 .. note::

    When enabling SSL this will not validate the root CA of the remote service, this is a design decision based on two aspects.
 Enabling CA validation will take 3-4s extra on each connection which means way less battery life, so the decision is to prioritize battery life over security.
-The data transmitted is not really that sensitive anyway so I belive this is a good balance.
+The data transmitted is not really that sensitive anyway so I believe this is a good balance.

 * **HTTP 1 (POST):**